golphat1/alx-system_engineering-devops/0x00-shell_basics/README.md

-srcipt that list all the files in the current and parent directory
+script that list all files in the current and parent working directory